-3. You can take a screenshot by clicking on Save.
+3. You can take a screenshot by selecting Save.
 The captured photo will be saved on the computer under the Zoom Folder in Documents.

-4. You can exit the tool by clicking on the icon at the top right corner of the annotation bar.
-On the left if you are using a Mac.
+4. You can exit the tool by pressing the Cross icon at the top right corner of the annotation bar.
+On the left, if you are using a Mac.

 If you do not have the annotation option available you may need to check your Zoom account.

 - Sign in to the Zoom web portal as in step 3. (victoriauniversity.zoom.us)